0xFableOrg/xchain/README.md

 In validator bridge, it is only necessary to obtain a signature from the validators to be able to relay.
 Alternatively, the validators may only decide to relay state roots, in which case a relayed message must include a proof-of-inclusion against the state root (which anybody should be able to generate).
-The same principle applies to rollup bridges: a permissioned entity (the sequencer) must post the state root, and in the proof-of-execution case, a prover must also post a proof for the state root (this can be permissionless, though it is not expected that users will take on this burden).
-Then, anybody can relay a message by proving it against the state root.
+The same principle applies to rollup bridges: someone needs to relay the chain's state root.
+For some rollups like OP-stack-based rollups, this is permissionless, in some others it must be the sequencer.
+The state root needs to be validated (by submitting a zk proof or waiting for the challenge window), then anybody can relay a message by proving it against the state root.

+For proof-of-execution bridges, a prover must post a proof for the state root.
+This can be permissionless, though it is not expected that users will take on this burden.

 For light client bridges, someone needs to relay all the consensus-relevant information (usually an aggregated signature) to the destination chain.
 This can also be permissionless, though it is not